sguox002/leetcode/review/dp.md

     }
 ```

-### 464. Can I Win<br/>
+### 464. Can I Win
-It is important to get the problem right: the two player adds to the same sum, and who reach the target first wins
+It is important to get the problem right: the two player adds to the same sum, and who reach the target first wins<br/>
 number chosen cannot be reused.<br/>
-- use bitset to indicate number used or not
+- use bitset to indicate number used or not<br/>
-- subtract target
+- subtract target<br/>
-- who reaches 0 wins
+- who reaches 0 wins<br/>
-- if other wins, then we lose
+- if other wins, then we lose<br/>
-- store solved solutions
+- store solved solutions<br/>

 ```cpp
     bool canIWin(int m,int sum,int status)